getBoolean/flutter_boolean_template/README.md

 Instructions for building for release are below:

-### Build for Windows Release

-1. Customize `msix_config` in [pubspec.yaml](pubspec.yaml) according to the documentation
-for [msix](https://pub.dev/packages/msix) for your method of publication.
-The default configuration is for CI/CD testing builds only, not releases.
-1. Run the corresponding command for your method of publication

 ### Build for Android Release

 Follow the instructions in the [Flutter docs for Android](https://docs.flutter.dev/deployment/android).